Urinating and defecating outside of the

 human and some are strong negatives from the cat's point of view.

-Given how incredibly common inappropriate elimination (IE) problems are,
+Given how common inappropriate (appropriate??) elimination (IE) problems are,

 I will always choose the litter that will be the most inviting